HiZollo/Games/docs/classes/games.md

 ### .ongoing
 - Whether the game is ongoing
 - Type: boolean

+### .permutationCount
+- The number of all permutations
+- Type: number

 ### .playerManager
 - The player manager for the game